This post may contain affiliate links. Please read our disclosure policy.

-- In a medium bowl, whisk the pumpkin, sugar, oil, applesauce and egg until smooth.
+- In a medium bowl, whisk the pumpkin, sugar, oil, applesauce, egg and vanilla extract until smooth.
 Dissolve the baking soda with the milk and stir into the wet ingredient mixture.

 - In another medium bowl, toss together the flour baking powder, ground cinnamon, and salt.

 - Pour the dry ingredients into the wet ingredients and mix together with a rubber spatula.
 Fold in the chocolate chips.

 - Bake 10 minutes or until lightly brown and firm.

 - Allow the cookies to cool for 10 minutes on the cookie sheets before transferring to a wire rack.

 - I swapped ¼ cup of the vegetable oil for applesauce

-- And I used organic cane sugar instead of white sugar.
+- I used organic cane sugar instead of white sugar

 - I also used 1 ½ cups of chocolate chips instead of the recommended 2 cups.